dherault/serverless-offline/README.md

 #### dockerHostServicePath

-Defines service path which is used by SLS running inside Docker container.
+Defines the service path used by SLS running inside a Docker container.

 #### dockerNetwork